Information about Hazing

 Sometimes, your student will downplay hazing by stating "It's not a big deal" or "don't worry about it, I can handle it."
 You should not accept these common responses and should continue to discourage your student from participating.

-If your conversation with your student still leaves you with concern or suspicion of hazing then you need to contact the Associate Director of Student Activities immediately.
+If your conversation with your student still leaves you with concern or suspicion of hazing then you need to contact the Assistant Director of Student Activities for Programming and Greek Life immediately.
 When reporting these activities, please remain calm and provide as much information as you can.
 The individual you contacted must collect as much information as possible and may ask a series of questions in order to ensure that the proper disciplinary actions will result.

 Hazing may also be reported by submitting a confidential Anonymous Hazing Report Form.